goyadev/django/README.md

 ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )

 ## Additional Features:
-- [x] Add the ability to update and delete stories (consider permissions - who should be allowed to update or and/or delete stories).
+- [x] Add the ability to comment on stories within the story page
 ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )
 - [x] Gracefully handle the error where someone tries to create a new story when they are not logged in.
 ![ {{ Description of image }} ]( {{ ./relative_path_to_image_file }} )